-The most recent specific initiatives include expanding disclosure based on TCFD (Task Force on Climate-related Financial Disclosure) recommendations, formulating a Climate Transition Plan (roadmap) to achieve a decarbonized society, and obtaining certification by SBTi for its newly set GHG emission reduction targets for FY2030.
-We will continue to make earnest efforts to reduce our environmental impact, including addressing climate change, and promote energy conservation in our properties, introduction of renewable energy, and greening of our portfolio.
-In addition, we will be conscious of responding to ever-changing social issues and ensuring reliable and transparent governance and will work to ensure the safety and security of our portfolio, improve comfort, and build a governance structure with a high degree of diversity.
+We will continuously make sincere efforts to reduce our environmental impact; for example, promoting energy conservation in buildings, introducing of renewable energy, and getting Environmental Certifications for taking action on climate change.
+In addition, we will be conscious of responding to ever-changing social issues and ensuring reliable and transparent governance, and will work to ensure the safety and security of the real estate under our management, to improve comfort, and to build a governance system with a rich diversity.